worthington10TW/worthington10TW/_posts/2022-01-08-how-what-why.markdown

 - Cheap to run
     - The cost of running siliconpanda for a single blog didn't make much sense to me, I didn't want to be in a position where I had to choose between content or cost.
 I wanted the site to be a record of my achievements, even if I took a break from writing.
 This meant no SQL.
 - Easy to maintain
     - I want the site to be easy to throw together, fast to load, easily transferable, and tech that doesn't need me to update dependencies weekly.
-For me this meant no Javascript, and ideally time tested tooling- markdown, HTML and CSS is good enough, no node_modules for me, thanks.
+For me this meant no Node and limited JS.
+I want time tested tooling- markdown, HTML and CSS is good enough; no node_modules for me, thanks.
 - No tracking
     - Having visitors to the site would be lovely (Thanks for coming), but it’s not my current goal.
 I see no benefit in tracking users, it adds overhead and brings me no value.
 You won't be seeing a cookie banner here.
 - Less div tags and more semantic HTML